 Winding through the 33,000-acre Cuyahoga Valley National Park, the Cuyahoga Valley Scenic Railroad takes you along scenic stretches of fall color.
-Starting just 15 miles outside of Cleveland, the route allows passengers to hop on or off at any of nine stations to explore small towns, canal museums, and a 19th-century working farm.
+Starting just 15 miles outside of Cleveland, the route allows passengers to hop on or off at any of eight stations to explore small towns, canal museums, and a 19th-century working farm.
 The route runs along several miles of the Ohio and Erie Canal Towpath Trail.
 For a small fee, you can put your bike on the train, ride a few stops, then bike back to your car.
 Alternatively, you can book a two-hour, nonstop trip aboard the Fall Flyer for a relaxing ride dedicated to leaf peeping.

 Check Prices for Hilton Garden Inn Akron in Akron, OH

 Less than a 90-minute drive from Tennessee’s Pigeon Forge and Gatlinburg, the Great Smoky Mountains Railroad‘s Nantahala Gorge trip follows a historic rail line through mountain tunnels on a beautiful fall foliage excursion.
 See rich auburns and buttery yellows reflected in the water as you cross over Fontana Lake, then trace the winding river through the mountains.

 Check Prices for Stonebrook Lodge in Bryson City, NC